Real Name: Allan Quatermain

 Comments: Created by H. Rider Haggard.

-Recently revived as one of the League of Extraordinary Gentlemen, which is a large part of why he qualifies for this list of superheroes.
-He's also turned up in a number of films, played by the likes of Richard Chamberlain (in a pair of fun, but far from canonically accurate, movies), Stewart Granger and Patrick Swazye.
+Revived in 1999 as one of the League of Extraordinary Gentlemen, which is a large part of why he qualifies for this list of superheroes.
+He's also turned up in a number of films, played by the likes of Richard Chamberlain (in a pair of entertaining, but far from canonically accurate, movies), Stewart Granger and Patrick Swazye.
 In the League of Extraordinary Gentlemen movie he was played by Sir Sean Connery.

 Quatermain appeared in a number of stories, including King Solomon's Mines (1885), and Allan Quatermain (1887).
 The first Quatermain story, chronologically speaking, is Marie.